CONVERTING YOUR 883

-We generally turn this package around in 2-3 days, and you'll get a ship notification email from the carrier when it goes out.
+You'll get a ship notification email from the carrier when it goes out, so watch for that.

 - All of the higher power packages require that you send us at least your cylinder heads, and in some cases your manifold and/or throttle body as well (although we may have cores available, contact us for details).

 Please DO NOT send us parts until we have paperwork in place and we're expecting the parts!
 That just causes mass confusion.